 While prices will differ at dispensaries, here’s a ballpark average of the most common medical marijuana options:

-Capsules of extracted cannabis oil provide reliable, consistent, and discrete dosing that releases over a longer period of time.
+- Capsules of extracted cannabis oil provide reliable, consistent, and discrete dosing that releases over a more extended period.
 Each capsule will contain 10 to 25mg of THC, CBD, or a hybrid.
-Bottles of capsules range between $35 and $120+.
+Bottles of capsules range between $40 and $120+.

-Oils made from extracted cannabis come in liquid form.
-The 1 oz. bottles have an easy-to-use dropper to allow for accurate dosing either under your tongue or added to your food and drinks.
-Depending on the concentration, strain, and size of the bottle, one may cost between $20 and $200+.
+- Oils (or tinctures) made from extracted cannabis come in liquid form.
+The small bottles have an easy-to-use dropper to allow for accurate dosing either under your tongue or added to your food and drinks.
+Depending on the concentration, strain, and size of the bottle, one may cost between $40 and $200+.

 THC Physicians works closely with Curaleaf, formally known as Modern Health Concepts.
 Curaleaf was the first Medical Marijuana Treatment Center in South Florida.